 JOIN THE NET 50 HIKING CHALLENGE

 Anyone can complete the challenge by earning 50 points.
-Acquire points by hiking 50 miles on the New England Trail or through various activities such as volunteering, sharing on social media, attending a trail event, and more!
+Acquire points by hiking 50 or more miles on the New England Trail or through various activities such as volunteering, sharing on social media, attending a trail event, and more!

 Once you have registered, you will find detailed information including an interactive trail map, suggested hikes, a calendar of events, volunteer opportunities, and tools to monitor your progress during the challenge.